hanwenguo/hugo-theme-nostyleplease/README.md

 ## Installation

 Just the same as any other Hugo theme.
+Pages shipped with theme as examples have `draft: true` in their frontmatters, use `--buildDrafts` to build them.

 ## Usage